Hi, I am Jammie Elkins.

 I'm a wife, and mother of two beautiful children and three fur babies.
 I'm a lover of photography, laughing, music, volleyball, fruity candy, dr. pepper and especially my family and God.
 I am a big believer that God brings people together to celebrate in this life and I consider those I meet family.
 Welcome to my family!
 I can't wait to know the details of your story!

 What camera and lenses do you use?
-If you could only take one lens travelling with you, for portraits and landscapes, what would it be?
+If you could only take one lens traveling with you, for portraits and landscapes, what would it be?

-I currently use the Canon 5D Mk iii with a Canon 24-70mm 2.8, a 50mm 1.4, and a 70-200.
+I currently use the Canon R5, Canon 5D Mk iii & Canon 5D MK iv with a Canon 24-70mm 2.8, a 50mm 1.4, and a 70-200.
 I love to capture all things from family, weddings, newborns, seniors, stock images and other special events.
 I use different lenses depending on the sessions needs.
 That being said if I were to travel and only have the option to bring one lens I would bring my 70-200 because of it's versatility.

-How do you approach photographing strangers?
+How do you approach photographing/ filming strangers?
 How do you make a connection with people?

 It's not common for most people to automatically feel comfortable in front of the camera.
 Through the years I have developed my own techniques (mostly through humor) to help break through this barrier.
 I use games and movement throughout my sessions to help my clients relax.
 I also give specific tasks to bring out specific emotions.
 Within a matter of minutes I start seeing their true personalities shine through.
 It's beautiful to watch this transformation.
 The best part of my job is the opportunity to witness and capture the unique beauty that each of my clients possess.
 To also help them see it.
 I love people.
 I'm not shy and have many mom jokes (Dad jokes) that help me break the ice.
 I am invested in the people I meet which helps me to find their details.

-How do you edit your photos?
+How do you edit your photos/ films?
 What software and filters do you use?

-What happens if someone sees a picture of themselves and they aren’t happy about it?
+What happens if someone sees a picture/ films of themselves and they aren’t happy about it?

 I take much pride in being approachable.
 I know how hard it is to approach someone with concerns especially when it's regarding something so personal as their talents.
 I always remind my clients how important it is to me that they are not just satisfied with their final product but that they are very happy with their final images.

-What do you for entertainment when you’re editing?
+What do you do for entertainment when you’re editing?

 It depends on my mood and on my company.
 This morning I watched a sappy romance movie, that I didn't really have to pay attention to.
 You know those movies where in the first 5 minutes you can already guess the ending.
 Yeah one of those.
 Other times I shut everything off and enjoy the peace and quiet.
 I am really enjoying the nice weather right now so as I type this I have the windows open with no electronics on.
 Spring is in the air.